 Stokvel, a traditional African model for informal saving and investment presents a significant standpoint in entrepreneurship.
 This paper from a desktop review reveals essential resources that can be harnessed for enterprise promotion.
 Urgent features for examination include capital mobilization through saving stokvel systems, rotative stokvel systems and/or stokvel loan initiatives.
-Furthermore, traditional stokvel trust factor and community of practice are essential in building strong social capital for business operation.
-These features present important platforms for product marketing and customer mobilization.
+Furthermore, traditional stokvel systems draw members from known and trusted networks to form a community of practice.
+These individuals meet periodically in physical spaces to share resources, solve problems and celebrate identities, and this practice is essential in building community advantage and strong social capital.
+These features present important platforms for product marketing and customer mobilization for an enterprise.
 It is recommended that these results inform a framework for entrepreneurship capacity-building in rural areas.